 Netflix Streaming with TPG

 TPG tends to be pretty steady in this middle position, but still generally performs quite well.
 The telco currently provides speeds of around the mid-three Mbps.
 It’s refreshing to see that so far, Australian ISPs are gradually improving as Netflix becomes more popular.
 As mentioned earlier, TPG is one of the more popular ISPs despite it still being seen as an underdog compared to Telstra and Optus.
 TPG offers unlimited internet from about $60 a month, with voice bundles starting at about $10 extra.

 Netflix Streaming with Dodo/iPrimus

-Dodo and iPrimus – as part of the Vocus Communications group – have slipped to sixth and are the only two ISPs in September 2017 to actually slide in speed too.
-The previous speed was 3.40Mbps and these two slid down to 3.38Mbps.
-On the plus side though, both Dodo and Primus both tend to offer some of the cheaper unlimited plans, with Dodo offering unlimited data from just $30.
+Dodo and iPrimus – as part of the Vocus Communications group – have slipped to sixth.
+On the plus side though, both Dodo and Primus both tend to offer some of the cheaper and simpler unlimited plans out there, with Dodo offering unlimited data from just $30.
 If cost is more of a concern than flat-out speed for Netflix, Dodo and Primus may be more suited to you.

 How does Australian internet compare globally?

 To put it frankly, Australian internet in terms of Netflix speeds is lacklustre.
 Even compared to internet providers in New Zealand, where the top ranking ones get around 3.8Mbps in peak times, Australia is falling behind.
 New Zealand also benefits from having pretty much the same speeds across all of the top providers, thanks to its fibre infrastructure that spans most of the nation, while ISPs don’t have to pay CVC costs like Aussie providers do for our own NBN.
 Top providers in other countries fetch speeds of:

 - Netherlands: 4.09Mbps